LaNsHoR/native-html-tabs/readme.md

 # html-tabs

-A tab component for plain HTML.
+A tab component solution for plain HTML.

 NO libraries, frameworks or transpilers required.
 You don't even need JS to use it.
 It works in vanilla HTML and this doesn't have any dependencies.
-You can use it for your native project.
+You can use it for your native project happily and customize it easily.

 Just type: